Although at Low Levels, Soybean Aphids Are in Northeast Nebraska

 Soybean Aphid Life Cycle

 Soybean aphid populations can grow to extremely high levels under favorable environmental conditions.
-Reproduction and development is fastest when temperatures are between 70° and mid 80s.
+Reproduction and development is fastest when temperatures are between 70° through the mid 80°.
 Aphid numbers can change rapidly.
-Populations can double in two to three days under optimal conditions.
-The aphids do not do well when temperatures are in the 90s, and are reported to begin to die when temperatures reach 95°.
+Populations can double in 2-3 days under optimal conditions.
+The aphids do not do well when temperatures are in the 90°s, and are reported to begin to die when temperatures reach 95°.
 When temperatures drop below 48°, development stops.

 Soybean Aphid Natural Enemies